Schools

 Eligibility

 SEVP’s governing regulations for school certification are found in 8 CFR 214.3(a)(2).
 These regulations stipulate the types of academic and vocational programs that are eligible to petition for SEVP certification.
-Listed below are the types of institutions eligible to petition for SEVP certification, as well as a list of school types that are ineligible for SEVP certification.
+Listed below are the types of schools eligible to petition for SEVP certification, as well as a list of school types that are ineligible for SEVP certification.

 The following academic institutions are eligible to submit their petition to SEVP to enroll F students: